velvetkevorkian/enterprise/design_enterprise_report.md

 - Look and feel: Crisp and modern.
 Use strict grid layouts where possible.
 Minimal texture.
 Don't try to emulate physical materials.
 - Photography: Use of photography and graphics is left to the designer's discretion, as long as the material being considered is of reasonable quality.
 Try and keep the same aspect ratios, at least on a per-page basis.
 - Tone of voice: This should be similar to my personal tone of voice — fairly informal and friendly, while remaining generally rational and balanced.
 Choose an appropriate time and place to be more emotive, when needed — showing passion is better than remaining impartial all the time.
-Above all, avoid "legalese", unnecessary jargon or the stilted prose of a buzzword heavy CV — technical details are fine (and often necessary, in this line of work) but they should still be readable and enjoyable.
+Above all, avoid "legalese", unnecessary jargon or the stilted prose of a buzzword heavy CV — complex details are fine (and often necessary, when dealing with technical work) but they should still be as readable and enjoyable as possible.

 ####Logo Concepts